RemRemEgg/mitsuko/ref.md

 ### List of tags
 * comments (bool) : Should comments & whitespace be transferred, default false
 * debug (0..2) : Debug verbosity, default 0
-* »optimizations (0..?) : How far to optimize code, default 0
+* optimizations (0..?) : How far to optimize code, default 0
 * recursive_replace (0..255) : How any recursions to go for internal values, default 3

 ### pack.msk only